Megadwarf47/ProjectOutlawn/.gitlab/issue_templates/FEATURE-REQUEST.md

 **Before submitting a feature request:**
 - Please check if a similar request has already been made to avoid duplicates.
-- Be clear about whether this affects the launcher, the server, or both.

 ---